hansonsteven26/Social-Network-API/README.md

 ## Description

 With this program, you can create users, thoughts, and reactions.
 Users have thoughts, and thoughts have reactions.
+Users can also add other users as a friend.
 Add, view, update, or remove your thoughts, reaction text, email, and username using GET, PUT, POST, and DELETE routes.

 ## Usage